 4. Savings Accounts, MMAs and CDs

 If you already have investments or if you just aren’t quite sure yet how you want to invest your money, there are some safe places you can store your money.
 The simplest way to save your money is in a savings account.
 Most big banks offer very low interest rates on their savings accounts (think 0.05% or less).
 Instead, look for a high-interest savings account.
-Companies like Ally, Synchrony and CIT Bank all offer rates above 2%.
 A money market account (MMA) is a similar option, and interest rates for MMAs are typically higher than for savings accounts.

 Another safe place to park your money is in a certificate of deposit (CD).
-A CD has a set term, ranging from a month to up to 10 years; you cannot touch your money until the term has elapsed.
+A CD has a set term, ranging from a month to up to 10 years.
+You can withdraw your money but you’ll forfeit part of the interest earned.
 The trade-off for this reduced liquidity is higher interest, and longer terms generally have higher rates.
 You might also get a higher rate with a jumbo CD, which are specifically for balances of $100,000 or more.

 CDs require you to give up access to your money for a while, but they offer a guaranteed payout.
 And so long as the bank is FDIC-insured, your money is safe.